Dishonored: Plot

 After returning to the pub, Havelock confirms they have done enough damage to move against the Lord Regent.
 Corvo infiltrates the tower of Dunwall and removes the Lord Regent from power.
 He learns that the Lord Regent intentionally imported the plague to decimate the lower classes of society, but it escalated out of his control.
 Corvo returns to the Hound Pits Pub, where the Loyalists celebrate their success.
 After sharing a drink, Corvo goes to his room and collapses.
 Upon waking, he learns that Samuel poisoned his drink at the behest of Havelock and his Loyalist allies Treavor Pendleton and Teague Martin, to prevent him from interfering in their plan to install Emily as Empress and rule through her.
-However, Samuel actually remained loyal to Corvo and -without the knowledge of the Loyalist conspirators- had given him a non-lethal dose of poison.
+However, Samuel remained loyal to Corvo and, without the knowledge of the Loyalist conspirators, had given him a non-lethal dose of poison.
 Samuel sets Corvo adrift on the river and flees.
 When Corvo wakes, he is taken prisoner by Daud and his men, who intend to claim the bounty placed on Corvo's head by taking him back to the now Lord Regent Havelock.

 Nonetheless, Corvo overcomes his new captors and defeats Daud and his assassins before going into the sewers.
 Corvo returns to the pub to find it overrun with guards and that Havelock has killed many of the Loyalists.
 He discovers where Havelock has taken Emily and can save Piero, Sokolov, and Callista.
 Corvo signals to Samuel, who ferries him to the former Lord Regent's lighthouse.
 He infiltrates the lighthouse and either subdues Pendleton and Martin or finds that Havelock has already killed them, ensuring the Loyalists' actions remain secret.
 Once finished with Havelock, Corvo may or may not rescue Emily.
 Havelock's journal reveals that he suspected that Emily is Corvo's daughter.

 The ending varies depending upon the level of chaos the player has caused throughout the game.
 If Corvo saves Emily, she ascends the throne as Empress with Corvo at her side, and, if minimal chaos has been caused, a golden age dawns and the plague is overcome.
 After many decades, Corvo dies of natural causes, and Empress Emily Kaldwin I the Wise buries him beside Empress Jessamine.
 If much chaos is caused, the city remains in turmoil and is overrun with the plague.
 If Corvo fails to save Emily, Dunwall crumbles, and Corvo flees the city by ship.